Cast Love Island 2020 | Meet the participants in the winter lineup - Mash Viral

 Instagram: @nas_jm

-Nas thinks he’s “different” than other islanders and he’s looking for a “cute and funny” girl to take home.
-However, he has a habit of laughing in uncomfortable situations that viewers will surely see throughout the series.
+Nas says he is “different” from other islanders and is looking for a “cute and funny” girl to take home.
+However, he has a habit of laughing in uncomfortable situations that viewers are sure to see throughout the series.

 Read more about Nas here.